shadysaleh01/Online-Offline-Trackers/README.md

 ```
 ## Usage
 ### The user should be able to:
+Add expenses and deposits to their budget with or without data/internet connection
+SO that the account balance is accurate when they traveling.

 ## Tests
 ### To run tests, run the following command: